North Knox School Corporation

 North Knox School Corporation (NKSC) is a school district in Knox County, Indiana.
-The district administration is in Widner Township, with a Bicknell postal address.
+The district administration is in Widner Township, with a Bicknell postal address.North Knox School Corporation has 19 buses in the fleet.14 being built by Thomas Built Buses Inc. 6 being by IC, and 1 being by BlueBird.

 It is made up of the following townships: Busseron, Vigo, Washington, and Widner.
 The district includes the municipalities of Bicknell, Bruceville, Edwardsport, Oaktown, and Sandborn, and the census-designated places of Emison, Freelandville, Ragsdale, and Westphalia.

 History

-In 1961 there was a petition to try to create the school district.
+In 1961, there was a petition to try to create the school district.

-The North Knox School Corp. came into existence in school year 1963–64, with the consolidation of all the smaller northern Knox County high schools to one central location.
+The North Knox School Corp. came into existence in the 1963–64 school year, with the consolidation of all the smaller northern Knox County high schools to one central location.
 Those small-town high schools were located at Bicknell, Freelandville, Bruceville, Oaktown, Edwardsport, Sandborn, Westphalia and Emison.
 At that time, grades 1-8 remained at the smaller locations, with the exception of Edwardsport students, who were transferred to Freelandville School.

 In 1966 the U.S. Office of Education gave a $40,251 grant to fund a reading improvement program for the district.